eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Threats can be defined according to different threat models, such as the STRIDE approach for security threat risks, and the LINDDUN framework for privacy threat modelling.
-Such models allow to inspire and categorise threat such as spoofing, tampering, information disclosure, or linking.
+Such models allow to inspire and categorise threats such as spoofing, tampering, information disclosure, or linking.
 While security and privacy are closely related, they do start from a different mindset.
 Both security threat modelling and privacy threat modelling aim to create a system model, identify threats systematically